ahmadaminnin/cow_tracker/README.md

   * [Presentation](data/helpers/aminnin_presen.pdf)

 ## Demo of Cow Tracker compared with SORT and DeepSORT
-Video is screen recorded from https://explore.org/livecams/farm-sanctuary/cattle-pond-pasture-farm-sanctuary and the research benchmark is based on ID switch rate and FPS.
+Video is screen recorded from [Cattle Pond Pasture](https://explore.org/livecams/farm-sanctuary/cattle-pond-pasture-farm-sanctuary) and the research benchmark is based on ID switch rate and FPS.

 ### SORT #1